woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode8.md

 **Molly**: Yes?

-**Philip**: I have three tonsillectomies set for Friday with Dr.Earl.
+**Philip**: I have three tonsillectomies set for Friday with Dr. Earl.

 **Molly**: Yes?

 **Philip**: I need to fit a fourth operation into his schedule.
-And...I know you can do it.
+And...
+I know you can do it.

 **Molly**: Who's the patient?

 **Philip**: Carl Herrera.
 The boy has infected tonsils, and we should remove them as soon as possible.

-**Molly**: Well, I'll try to arrange th schedule, Dr. Stewart.
+**Molly**: Well, I'll try to arrange the schedule, Dr. Stewart.
 But it's not going to be easy.

 **Philip**: I know you'll be able to take care of it.

-**Philip**: Well, Mrs Herrera, Carl will be perfectly fine after we remove his tonsils.
+**Philip**: Well, Mrs. Herrera, Carl will be perfectly fine after we remove his tonsils.

 **Mother**: Thank you for your reassurance, Dr. Stewart.
 He's had so many colds and sore throats recently.

-**Philip**: Well, It's a very easy operation, Carl.
+**Philip**: Well, it's a very easy operation, Carl.
 You won't feel a thing.

 **Carl**: But when do they do it?